fusioncharts/dev_centre_docs/chart-guide/chart-configurations/titles-and-axis-names.md

 Click [here](http://jsfiddle.net/fusioncharts/999f2Lbw/ "@@open-newtab") to edit the above chart.

-## Configure the Border properties of Y-axis Names
+## Configure the Border Properties of Y-axis Names

 Use the following attributes to customize the primary and secondary y-axis names for a multi-series, combination 2D chart with a dashed border and a chosen color: